vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 | test-0000000301 | 80-c0 | vt_commerce  | demo        | 2201058f_f266_11ea_bab4_0242c0a8b007 | gh-ost   | 2020-09-09 06:37:33 |                     | running          |
 +-----------------+-------+--------------+-------------+--------------------------------------+----------+---------------------+---------------------+------------------+
 ```

+## Auto retry after failure

+Vitess keeps track of:

+- which `vttablet` initiated the migration
+- how many times a migration has been retried
+- whether a migration failed due to a `vttablet` failure (as is the case in a failover scenario)

+Vitess will auto-retry a failed migration when:

+- The migration failed due to a `vttablet` failure, and
+- it has not been retried (this is a temporary restriction)

+The migration will be transitioned into `queued` state, as if the user requested a `retry` operation.
+Note that this takes place on a per-shard basis.

+The primary use case is a primary failure and failover.
+The newly promoted tablet will be able to retry the migration that broke during the previous primary failure.
+To clarify, the migration will start anew, as at this time there is no mechanism to resume a broken migration.

 ## gh-ost and pt-online-schema-change